CM2Walki/steamcmd/README.md

   -	[`root-bullseye` (*bullseye/Dockerfile*)](https://github.com/sonroyaalmerol/steamcmd-arm64/blob/master/bullseye/Dockerfile)

 > [!IMPORTANT]
 > New versions of the Docker image are built every week to keep up with Box86 and Box64 updates.
 The rest of the installed packages are version pinned to ensure stability.
+Use a specific tag with a date if you want to pin a specific release.

 # What is SteamCMD?
 The Steam Console Client or SteamCMD is a command-line version of the Steam client.
 Its primary use is to install and update various dedicated servers available on Steam using a command-line interface.
 It works with games that use the SteamPipe content system.
 All games have been migrated from the deprecated HLDSUpdateTool to SteamCMD.
 This image can be used as a base image for Steam-based dedicated servers (Source: [developer.valvesoftware.com](https://developer.valvesoftware.com/wiki/SteamCMD)).